moving to puerto rico with kids

 Another perhaps bigger challenge, is that there are no other children living in this condo full-time.
 The owners do bring their kids and grandkids down when they visit, but obviously, it would be a lot better if other kids lived here year-round.
 We suspected this was not ideal going in, but our decision was heavily influenced by the incredible deal we got on this condo.
 If at all possible, we definitely recommend moving into a neighborhood where other families live full-time, if you have children.

 We are huge advocates for homeschooling, or more specifically, unschooling.
 Giving kids the space to explore and learn on their own increases their self-confidence and empowers them to assume control over the direction their life takes.
 It’s what we did in Texas, so it made sense to continue when we moved here.
 However, it does make it bit more difficult for them to make friends and learn the language, since time with other children is not built-in their daily schedule.
 To compensate, we’ve tried to get them involved in extra-curricular activities where they meet other kids, such as a martial arts class at the Rincon athletic center and horse class.
-We also have to schedule “play dates” to get them more play time with their friends, which is not always easy or convenient.
-The bottom line is, choosing to homeschool is all the more reason to try to move into a neighborhood with other kids.

 It’s human nature to always view the grass on the other side of the fence as greener.
 Therefore, we have to teach our boys to actively counter this tendency.
 Personally, Holly and I love it here and hope that we NEVER take the beautiful sunsets and access we have to the ocean for granted.
 And as much as the boys occasionally complain, especially our youngest, I believe that wherever life takes them, they will always look back on their time here with fondness.
 Who knows, they may never leave!